cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

 - Identification of servers that must be migrated together.
 This is especially useful if there are no data about app dependency.
 - Analyzing dependencies helps ensure that nothing is left behind, and thus avoids surprise outages after migration.

+## Abstract and learning objectives

+In this hands-on lab, you will learn how to assess the servers and application.
+You will learn how to use Azure Migrate as the hub for discovery and assessement, together with accompanying tools.

+## Overview

+Before the lab, you will have pre-deployed an on-premises infrastructure hosted as Azure VMs.
+This infrastructure is hosting a multi-tier application called 'adventure', using Azure VMs for each of the application tiers.

+During the lab, you will migrate this entire application to Azure.
+This will include assessing the on-premises application using Azure Migrate and  assessing the database migration using Microsoft Data Migration Assistant (DMA)

+## Solution architecture

+The Adventure application comprises 3 VMs hosted in Azure:

+- **Database tier** Hosted on the smarthotelSQL1 VM, which is running Windows Server 2016 and SQL Server 2017.

+- **Application tier** Hosted on the smarthotelweb2 VM, which is running Windows Server 2012R2.

+- **Web tier** Hosted on the smarthotelweb1 VM, which is running Windows Server 2012R2.

+- **Web proxy** Hosted on the  UbuntuWAF VM, which is running Nginx on Ubuntu 18.04 LTS.

 ## Hosting Web Application

 ## Connecting to application server virtual machine via RDP